tmsvn/jauu-net/content/posts/2023-05-16-switch-to-hugo.md

 ShowRssButtonInSectionTermList: true
 ---

-In the digital world we live in, standing still is synonymous with going backwards.
-This is especially true for websites, which need to constantly evolve to keep up with the latest technologies and requirements.
+After some years of non-maintenance I had to modernize the web stack to some degree.
+Some scripts doesn't work anymore and so on.
 This is precisely why I have decided to fundamentally modernise my web hosting.
 I'm saying goodbye to Jekyll and Google Hosting and welcoming Hugo in conjunction with Cloudflare.

 I realised the need for this change when I realised that my website, although up-to-date and relevant in terms of content, was lagging behind